scisus/lodgepolethermaltime/meta.md

 #####

 Modular analysis scripts write out objects needed in other scripts or for graphs and tables in `objects` folder
-- `modelmethods.R` thermal time models of flowering events in stan
+- `thermaltimemodel.R` thermal time models of flowering events in stan
   - stan code in `[sex]_[event].stan`
   - model output in `[sex]_[event].rds`
 - `censoring.R` end vs interval censoring